hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 ## 2020-11-17
 1. Continue with Becker, Porter, & Centola.
 (2019)

 Conclusion: Homogeneous networks do not necessarily lead to polarization.
-In fact, plarization is decreased and accuracy increased.
+In fact, polarization is decreased and accuracy increased.

 Then why do we still have polarized public opinions?
 This is because popular social media are centralized networks, which make influencers able to exert disproportional effects on other people in the network.

-Fututure directions:
+Future directions:
 - Any other reasons why "echo chambers" and polarization coexist?
 - Is it possible to replicate this study in real-life networks?
 For example, in Facebook or Twitter, where information exchange is not limited to numeric estimates?
 - How could we eliminate, or at least reduce the effects of influencers in a network, if ever possible?